-I MADE A QUILT COAT!!!
+I MADE A QUILTED COAT!!!
 Have you seen quilt coats floating around the internet lately?
 Oh friends I knew I had to make one too.
 This one, actually, is my wearable muslin but I think it has graduated to “actual clothes” since I love it so much.

 My neighbor told me I was channelling ketchup & mustard vibes and Jason called it a Harry Potter cloak but I’ll forgive them both because this is officially the coziest thing I own.

-So, I knew I wanted to make a quilt coat, but since I wanted to try the pattern out first, I didn’t want to go through the work of making an entire quilt, cutting it up, sewing it back together, and hating the final result.
+So, I knew I wanted to make a quilted coat, but since I wanted to try the pattern out first, I didn’t want to go through the work of making an entire quilt, cutting it up, sewing it back together, and hating the final result.
 That would have been terrible.
 So, instead, I scoured Ebay and Facebook Marketplace for a quilt I could use as my wearable muslin.

 I knew I wanted to make my muslin out of a quilt because I thought it would behave differently than just a piece of fabric would.
 There’s layers, and bulk, and puffiness, and I wanted all of that taken into account in the construction.
 I’m really glad I went this route and I’m actually surprised by how much I love the result.
 Why am I shocked?
 Well, I mean, this quilt’s colors wouldn’t have been my first choice for a coat.
 I did figure that I could always dye it at some point, but now that it is finished I’m fully embracing the Ronald McDonald vibes it gives off.